A Comprehensive Guide to the Visa Process and getting your Residence Permit in Nuremberg, Germany.

 - It is not necessary to submit this form, but if you already have it, it will speed up your application process.
 For shortage occupations (in IT, engineering, etc.), the Federal Employment Agency needs to provide its approval for recruitment.
 This is to ensure that foreign workers are given the same working conditions and benefits as German workers.

 Is there a permit you have to apply for which we didn’t cover?
-Leave us a comment!
-Note that more permit types are coming soon!
+Let us know!

 Still confused about the process?
 Do you have some specific questions?
 We recommend: